10 Most Affordable Countries in Europe to Do Your Economics PhD

 Who could resist the chance to spend a few years in Italy, eating what surely everyone agrees is the best cuisine in the world?
 (According to the Italians, at least.)
 As well as delicious food and a relaxed, casual way of life, Italy offers good technical universities as well as institutions which specialise in economics, the arts, history, and architecture.
 Accommodation costs vary considerably even within a city, meaning that there are usually options available for students on a budget.
 Tuition fees are low and it's increasingly common to find international students at Italian universities.

 Another Scandinavian country which offers very low tuition fees is Norway.
 Tuition is generally free for all students, including international students, at all educational levels.
 Students only have to pay a small administrative fee of $50-$100 per semester, and the universities are of high quality.
-However, the costs of living in Norway can be very high as even buying basic staples from the shops is far more expensive than the rest of Europe.
+However, the costs of living in Norway can be very high, with the cost of basic staples among the most expensive in Europe.
 On the plus side, Norwegian is arguably one of the easiest languages for English speakers to learn once you've got past the difficult pronunciation; unfortunately, Norwegians often speak such good English, you may never have a chance to practise.

 Finally, one country which you might not have considered as a location for your studies is Ukraine.
 The capital city, Kiev, is both beautiful and lively, and there are many well-regarded institutions there, particularly in the area of medicine, but also for economics.
 Universities in Ukraine generally have cheap tuition fees and the cost of living is potentially the lowest on this list.
-Again, the political situation, particularly in the south, is tenuous, but generally the north of the country remains safe.
+Again, the political situation, particularly in the east, is unstable, but generally the north and west of the country remain safe.